Does My Employer Compensate Me for Workplace Accidents?

 Your first priority after being injured at work is to seek medical attention as soon as possible.
 Make sure that you keep all documentation and expenses from the doctor’s visits or treatments.
 After you have sought medical attention for your injury, it is important to report the accident to your workplace.
 Fill out any necessary paperwork that your workplace requires and accurately report what happened.

 After you have been injured, contact an attorney with a reputation of success.
-At the Leifer Law Firm, we are adamant about advocating for you and making sure you receive any compensation that you are entitled to.
+At Leifer & Ramirez, we are adamant about advocating for you and making sure you receive any compensation that you are entitled to.
 Go with the attorneys with a proven track record and the dedication to see your case through to the end.